 Meredith McBride and Jenna Romano (both Nursing ’19) were recently featured in a news story by the Courier-Post.
 The story described the experience of these two student nurses working this past summer for Hope Alive, a medical clinic for severely malnourished children in Haiti.
 Leslee and Frank Jacobs of Medford, who are friends of Meredith’s family, founded Hope Alive in 1998.
 Last year the clinic treated over 12,000 mothers and babies.

 Marisa Molz (Political Science ’17) enters the Rutgers Law School as a member of the university’s BA/JD program.
 As a participant in this program, she will count her first year in the Law School as her senior year of college.
 Marisa recently earned her long-distance solo pilot’s license.

 In July 2016, for one of his Honors experience projects, Ryan Slocum (English ’17) completed the United Nations Summer Study Program offered through the Office of Global Education at Rutgers.
 Living in Manhattan for much of this intensive 3-week, 3-credit program, Ryan explored major global issues like human rights, climate change, and food security with experts from Rutgers, the UN, and local Non-Governmental Organizations.

 Brenna Stone (Criminal Justice, Psychology ’16) has been accepted as a degree candidate in the Master’s of Science in Criminology program at the University of Pennsylvania.
 At Rutgers-Camden, in addition to her two majors, Brenna completed minor programs in Childhood Studies and in Security, Intelligence, and Counter-Terrorism.

-Madison Rogers (Spanish ’16) was selected as the student speaker for Commencement in Arts and Sciences this May.
+Madison Rogers (Spanish ’16) was selected as the student speaker for Commencement in Arts and Sciences.
 A member of Phi Beta Kappa, Madison was also named as winner of the Michele Muncy Award for Excellence in Spanish.
 She continues her studies at Rutgers this Fall as a candidate for the Master of Arts degree in Teaching Spanish.